Skip to Main Content

 Design Logic at a Provençal Scale

 The architectural vocabulary of a well-maintained Provençal auberge draws from a narrow but specific palette.
 Structural stone or rendered render in ochre and cream.
 Timber shutters in faded green or grey-blue, wide enough to block the mid-afternoon sun.
-Interior courtyards that function as thermal regulators as much as amenity spaces , the traditional mas and townhouse design of this region was built around managing heat, not celebrating it.
+Interior courtyards that function as thermal regulators as much as amenity spaces, the traditional mas and townhouse design of this region was built around managing heat, not celebrating it.
 Tiled floors, often terracotta, carry that same thermal logic: cool underfoot in summer, patterned in the regional geometric traditions that recur across the Alpilles and the Luberon.

 Saint-Rémy as a Base: What the Location Delivers

 The town's position at the northern edge of the Alpilles makes it a practical anchor for a range of itineraries that purely resort-focused destinations cannot match.
 Les Baux-de-Provence is under fifteen minutes by car, where Baumanière Les Baux-de-Provence has operated since 1945 and holds two Michelin stars.
 Arles is thirty minutes west.
-The Luberon , including Gordes, where La Bastide de Gordes looks out across the Vaucluse plateau , is under an hour.
+The Luberon, including Gordes, where La Bastide de Gordes looks out across the Vaucluse plateau, is under an hour.
 For those building a broader Provence circuit, Saint-Rémy connects naturally to the wine properties south of the Alpilles and the cultural programme of the Festival d'Alpilles, which runs through summer.

 This connectivity is part of what the auberge format, as positioned on the main boulevard, offers that a rural mas does not: you are in the town's rhythm, able to leave easily each morning and return each evening, rather than managing the logistics of a more isolated property.
 The Wednesday morning market on Boulevard Marceau draws producers from across the Alpilles and the Bouches-du-Rhône, and proximity to it on foot is, for a certain kind of traveller, the point.

-For those comparing this type of stay against the full spectrum of southern French hotel addresses, the regional peer set extends outward to properties including La Réserve Ramatuelle on the coast, Villa La Coste in the Luberon foothills, and Hôtel & Spa du Castellet further east.
+For those comparing this type of stay against the full spectrum of southern French hotel addresses, the regional comparable set extends outward to properties including La Réserve Ramatuelle on the coast, Villa La Coste in the Luberon foothills, and Hôtel & Spa du Castellet further east.
 Each represents a different proposition: landscape immersion, art-integrated design, or motorsport-adjacent resort living.
 The auberge in town occupies none of those niches, which is precisely its case for itself.

 Planning Your Stay

 Saint-Rémy operates on a pronounced seasonal rhythm: April through June and September through October represent the practical window for visitors who want warmth without the July-August pressure on the town's streets, restaurants, and booking availability.
 The Michelin Selected designation generates a modest but reliable international audience that, combined with the French summer domestic market, means that addresses in the town's recognised tier book ahead.
-Direct contact through the property's address at 12 Boulevard Mirabeau is the route for reservation and room queries; phone and website details were not available at the time of writing, and current information is most reliably sourced through the Michelin Hotels guide at guide.michelin.com or through specialist booking platforms that carry the full 2025 Selected listing.
-For a broader overview of what the town offers across dining and accommodation, our full Saint-Rémy-de-Provence guide maps the options in detail.
+Direct contact through the property's address at 12 Boulevard Mirabeau is the route for reservation and room queries;

 Fast Comparison